LakshmiSravya123/Myresume/replit.md

 - Personal website focused on individual portfolio (not generic career assistant)
 - Modern, professional design that stands out to employers
-- Inspired by skirano.com aesthetics
+- Inspired by skirano.com aesthetics with professional typography using Inter font
 - Include animations and appealing visuals
-- GitHub integration to show recent projects
+- Real GitHub integration to show live projects from https://github.com/LakshmiSravya123/
-- AI-powered resume Q&A functionality
+- AI questionnaire section instead of chat icons for resume Q&A functionality
+- Remove featured projects section, keep only GitHub projects section
+- Local AI processing using Ollama or Hugging Face transformers (no API keys required)
+- Professional fonts throughout the application (Inter + JetBrains Mono)
 - Custom logo and branding

 ## System Architecture